 In each target group it’s best to have at least two ads (Anybody mention AdWords practices?) for testing and optimizing.
 If you only have one video, you can test different thumb images, or different ad text.
-Combining Remarketing with other Targeting methods is not recommended beginner advertisers.
-In theory, you can combine your remarketing list with any of the targeting methods YouTube has to offer (Topics, Interests, Keywords, etc).
+It’s advisable for beginner advertisers not to combine Remarketing with other targeting methods.
+In theory, you have the option to blend your remarketing list with any of YouTube’s targeting methods, such as Topics, Interests, Keywords, etc. However, this isn’t recommended for those new to advertising.
 As I’ve mentioned before, if your target group will contain multiple targeting methods (remarketing and others) your ad will only show to users who meet the criteria.

 That’s why I said “In theory”.
 In most cases it’s recommended to use only the remarketing list in your ad-group, and to enable all TrueView formats in order to target a much broader audience.
 This concludes our magical quest together, and by now you should have a campaign live and ready to rock.